FormidableLabs/september-react-training/slides/03-state.md

 }
 ```

-Notes: We briefly discussed one-way binding in the Overview, but now that we've learned about Reacts data models we can dive into this more deeply.
+Notes: React enforces the concept of unidirectional data flow, where data only flows downwards.
 A good example of Reacts data flow is an input element.
 In this example, the `NameInput` component is the parent of the `input` element. `NameInput` holds the value of `name` in its `state`.It passes this value down to its child `input`.
 When a user types into the input field, the `handleChange` method is called and updates the state of the `NameInput` component.
 When the state is updated, React re-renders the component and its children.

 What happens if we were to remove the `onChange` property on the input element and type in the input field?
 The value of the input field wouldn't update.
 That's because React is not listening to the input fields events and the input field can't tell React to update its state.
 It can only announce that its value has changed and let React choose how to respond to it.
 In this way, React is one-way binding.

+---

 ## When to Avoid Component State